madavid128/madavid-research/README_HOME.md

 {% capture text %}

-My research integrates digital histopathology, MRI/CT radiomics, and multi‑omics to study musculoskeletal health and disease, with an emphasis on reproducible, open data analytical workflows.
+My research integrates digital histopathology, MRI/CT radiomics, and multi-omics to study musculoskeletal health and disease, with an emphasis on reproducible, open data analytical workflows.

 {%
   include button.html